zgchen33/witdog_ros/README.md

 ### 3.2.1 Run the Gazebo environment:
     roslaunch witdog_config gazebo.launch
 ![witdog_gazebo](https://github.com/zgchen33/witdog_ros/raw/master/images/witdog_gazebo.png)
-Also, if you want to run SLAM demos or Autonomous Navigation, you are supposed to run the navigate.launch and slam.launch
+Also, if you want to run SLAM demos or Autonomous Navigation, you are able to run the navigate.launch and slam.launch.

-**TODO**： complete the slam and navigation.